 An important -unresolved- aspect to enable a greater diffusion of DigComp-based or DigComp-compliant training offers, and for further uses, concerns the ways of mapping DigComp areas and competences with existing digital competence courses which were designed without using DigComp as a reference.
 When this was done in the experiences studied, the process was always very laborious, as it required to look carefully at existing course contents and find a precise correspondence with DigComp competence areas, individual competences and proficiency level descriptors.
-C3 Ikanos has been developing a report for training providers to "classify" their offer according to DigComp categories, so as to obtain a DigComp label and to facilitate matching self-assessment test results (showing gaps in given competences) with available training offers.
+C3 Ikanos has been developing a guide for training providers to "classify" their offer according to DigComp categories, so as to obtain a DigComp label and to facilitate matching self-assessment test results (showing gaps in given competences) with available training offers.
 This report has not yet been finalised and tested on the field.
-An alternative approach might be to apply semantic anal-ysis techniques to online training offers, similar to what innovative labour market analysis services do with on-line job offers to identify emerging skills requirements.
+An alternative approach might be to apply semantic analysis techniques to online training offers, similar to what innovative labour market analysis services do with online job offers to identify emerging skills requirements.

 Finally, it is useful to highlight some of the main benefits of DigComp implementations for training.
 From the point of view of instruction designers, the clear and well-articulated structure of the framework (areas, competences, dimensions etc.) is considered very useful: to support training design (which can follow the same structure); to facilitate dialogue and cooperation with experts and other contributors in content selection and production; and in a dynamic perspective, to make course maintenance easier.
-Given the need to update and integrate training in the light of continuous and fast changes in digital technology, applications, ser-vices etc., both C6 Mu.SA and C2 Prodigeo expect that the competence-based and learning outcomes-based modular structure of the courses they designed fol-lowing DigComp will make it possible and easier to re-move, replace or upgrade only the parts of the courses that correspond to the evolving competences.
+Given the need to update and integrate training in the light of continuous and fast changes in digital technology, applications, services etc., both C6 Mu.SA and C2 Prodigeo expect that the competence-based and learning outcomes-based modular structure of the courses they designed following DigComp will make it possible and easier to remove, replace or upgrade only the parts of the